-In his book on the history of property rights, Tom Bethell examines the neglect of property rights in the economic literature.
+In his book on the history of property rights, Tom Bethell examines the neglect of property rights in the economics literature.
 He concludes that the existence of private property was a presumption that underlay the work of the classical economists.
 Its absence was unthinkable, so its importance went undefended.
 As he put it, “in the Great Britain of Adam Smith’s day, criticism of private property hardly ever found its way into print.”
-Richard Pipes agrees: “If the glorification of private property reached its apogee in England, where it enjoyed the support of a large body of private owners, it first came under frontal assault in ancient regime France.”

 Adam Smith did not neglect property rights in his legal work.
 The first lecture in his first series of lectures on jurisprudence began:

-The first and chief design of every system of government is to maintain justice: to prevent the members of society from incroaching on one another’s property, or seizing what is not their own.
-The design here is to give each one the secure and peacable possession of his own property.
+The first and chief design of every system of government is to maintain justice: to prevent the members of society from encroaching on one another’s property, or seizing what is not their own.
+The design here is to give each one the secure and peaceable possession of his own property.

 Smith’s statement of the purpose of government is 18th century in its formulation.
 It is as descriptive as normative.
 Protecting private property is just what government did first and foremost.
-As Bethell explains, economists “assumed a political and legal framework comparable to that found in eighteenth-century Britain, but they neither insisted on the point, not did they spell it out in detail.”
-In France, Jean-Baptiste Say had a chapter on property in his Treatise on Political Economy.
+As Bethell explains, [earlier] economists “assumed a political and legal framework comparable to that found in eighteenth-century Britain, but they neither insisted on the point, not did they spell it out in detail.”
 Apparently, the experience of the French Revolution motivated Smith to focus on the importance of property rights.
 That experience also profoundly affected such English political thinkers as Edmund Burke.
-The neglect by the British political economists that Bethell chronicles remains puzzling.

 According to Bethell, “the phrase ‘private property’ barely entered the language before the nineteenth century.”
 The 18th century Scottish philosopher Adam Ferguson spoke of “property,” but without the qualification.
 Bethell counted a couple of uses of “private property” in The Wealth of Nations, and one in the first edition of Malthus’ Principles of Political Economy.
 “On the whole, though, it seemed unnecessary to specify more precisely an institution that was not thought to have any workable alternative.”